vietstacker/Viettel-Digital-Talent-Program-2022/Practice-6/NguyenThiHuong/README.md

                 "IPv6Address": ""
             }
 ```
 You can see that, there is a new container that is also attached to the ingress network.
 This is a hidden container created by default (checked on all servers see this container even though docker ps can't see them).
-It i created with network namespace and configs, purely for service discovery and load balancing.
+It is created with network namespace and configs, purely for service discovery and load balancing.

-Ingress-sbox acts as an intermediary between the host machine and the ingress network, requests from this container will be further forwarded to the VIP address (10.0.0.198) on the ingress network (Docker Swarm uses IPVS for load balancing.).
+Ingress-sbox acts as an intermediary between the host and the ingress network, requests from this container will be further forwarded to the VIP(Virtual IP) address (10.0.0.198) on the ingress network (Docker Swarm uses IPVS for load balancing.).

 The VIP address will be generated corresponding to a deployment service that has an outbound port, meaning that each deployment service will have a corresponding VIP address for IPVS to load balance the replica containers in that service (demo service).

-Using  <em>nsenter</em> to switch the namespace out of the host machine, and we can exce inside to check ingress-sbox(it's hidden so we cannot exec as usual).
+Using  <em>nsenter</em> to switch the namespace out of the host, and we can excecute inside to check ingress-sbox(it's hidden so we cannot execute as usual).

 <div align="center">
   <img src="imgs/anh23.png">
 </div>

 You can see in figure above, line 12, packets, whose destination IP is 10.0.0.198 with 0x1e0 (480 in decimal) will be marked.
-These marked packets will be forward to 10.0.0.201 (manager node's IP) and 10.0.0.202(worker node's IP) to perform load balance.
+These marked packets will be forward to 10.0.0.201 (manager node's IP) and 10.0.0.202(worker node's IP) to perform load balance( to check this, using ipvsadm stats as figure below)

 <div align="center">
   <img src="imgs/anh24.png">
 </div>

-Futhermore, look iptable again , in line 6 from the bottom, you will se the line:
+Futhermore, look iptable again , in line 6 from the bottom, you will see the line:

 ```
 -A POSTROUTING -d 10.0.0.0/24 -m ipvs -j SNAT --to -source 10.0.0.2
 ```
 NAT is established here.
 All packets sent out successfully will receive external reponses.
-However, these reponses will be tranferred to ingress-sbox(10.0.0.2) before being forwarded to internal client.
+However, these responses will be forwarded to ingress-sbox(10.0.0.2) before being forwarded to internal client.

 To sum up: